We may earn affiliate commissions for the recommended products. Learn more.

 Oura app interface showing readiness, sleep, and activity scores

 It’s simple to switch between core metrics, daily updates, and some long-term trend views.
-The app already does well with sleep, readiness insights, and activity, but now it goes deeper into areas such as: stress, heart health, women’s health, and metabolic health.
+The app not only does well with sleep, readiness insights, and activity, but also goes deeper into areas such as stress, heart health, women’s health, and metabolic health.

 As for Hume Health, the app is visually simpler, and there’s a significant focus on long-term health.
 You’ll see Metabolic Capacity, Metabolic Momentum, and Health Score, plus the app’s My Day guidance (for recommendations and daily targets).